mcorbin/meuse-website/content/installation/configuration/_index.md

   # The URL of your Git index.
   url: "https://github.com/mcorbin/testregistry"

+  #### JGit: Meuse will use a Java implementation of Git.
+  #### The Git command is not needed

+  type: "jgit"
+  # The local path of your Git index
+  path: "/home/mathieu/prog/rust/testregistry"
+  # The branch which will contain the metadata files
+  target: "origin/master"
+  # Your Git username
+  username: "my-git-username"
+  # Your Git password.
+If you use Github, the password can also be
+  # a Github Access Token
+  password: "my-git-password"

 # The crate binary files configuration
 crate:
   # Meuse supports multiple backends for crate files.
+  # Only one should be configured.

   #### filesystem backend: